 - RN License: Applicants are required to upload a copy of their valid/unencumbered RN license.

 - Application Fee: Applicants must pay a $50 application fee.

 Full application instructions are located in the Application Packet.
-Now accepting applications for Fall (August) 2018.
-Completed applications for a Fall 2018 start date are due by July 20, 2018.
-The application for Spring (January) 2019 will open August 15, 2018.
+The application for Spring (January) 2019 is due December 10th.